MaciejWorwa/WFRP_2ed_Battle/README.md

 - **Selecting Units**: Left-click a unit to select it.
 - **Moving Units**: Click on an empty tile to move the selected unit.
 - **Attacking**: Right-click on an enemy unit to initiate an attack.
+- **Editing Units**: After selecting a unit, you can edit its attributes in the panel located in the top-left corner of the screen.

 ## Game Modes and Settings